Read the April newsletter

 Traffic studies are an important part of our hospital planning.

-We are currently at a very early stage of the project but we are consulting with Transport for NSW and Canterbury Bankstown City Council about traffic planning for the new site.
+We are consulting with Transport for NSW and Canterbury Bankstown City Council about traffic planning for the new site.

-This includes routes for visitors, emergency services, and deliveries as well as the impact on the local area.
+This includes vehicle routes for visitors, emergency services, and deliveries, as well as the impact on the local area.

 More information will be provided as the project progresses.